Tallapalle

-Tallapalle is a census town in Adilabad district in the Indian state of Telangana.
+Tallapalle is a census town located in Adilabad district in the Indian state of Telangana.

 Demographics

 As of 2001 India census, Tallapalle had a population of 10,937.
 Males constitute 52% of the population and females 48%.
 Tallapalle has an average literacy rate of 56%, lower than the national average of 59.5%: male literacy is 63%, and female literacy is 47%.
 In Tallapalle, 11% of the population is under 6 years of age.